 From 2017 onwards the circulation of VG includes VG's online premium edition.
 Dagbladet's premium edition is included in the circulation of Dagbladet from 2015 onwards.

-2018 onwards circulation numbers are reported twice a year based on six-month periods instead of a whole year, and more sales with discounts are included than before.
-Here we use circulation figures for the last six months every year.
+From 2018 onwards circulation numbers are reported twice a year based on six-month periods instead of a whole year, and more sales with discounts are included than before.
+Here circulation figures for the last six months every year are used.

 Until 2014 the circulation data was based on print editions.
 From 2014 onwards circulation data are measured as print circulation, digital circulation and net total.
-In this overview net total circulation, including both print and digital circulation, is used.
+In this overview net total circulation, including both print and digital circulation (without overlap), is used.